Most executives worry about it – but could disruption, in fact, be a good thing?

 Observing from the outside doesn’t necessarily prepare you for disruption.
 It leads many CEOs to assume it will have a negative impact.
 In fact, over the long term, what was initially perceived as a negative disruption often actually results in a positive transformation.
 In the early stages of industry disruption it’s easy to be caught off guard: to ignore the small changes, to fail to believe they will affect you, and to end up outpaced by competitors.
 The solution lies in improving your ability to recognise and respond to the signals of incremental change.

-2. Customers are becoming more disruptive than competitors
+2. Customers are becoming more disruptive

 Our research shows that customers are now the most powerful disruptive force facing business.

 Eighty-six percent of CEOs believe customers will demand more from their products over the next five years.
 Over half of respondents believe it’s somewhat or very likely that customers will replace one of their products or services with an alternative solution in the next five years.

 Indeed, customers are transforming commerce on a global scale.
 Business is transitioning from an era of supply-driven relationships to one dictated by demand-driven relationships.
 In an age of instant information, better informed, less loyal customers are willing and able to go elsewhere for what they want.

 Harnessing this disruptive power by anticipating what customers want is a skill all in itself.
 With every prospective innovation, look for the early signals of new customer habits.
 The way people embrace or reject an innovation, and the logic underlying their response, will tell you a great deal about whether it’s the next big ‘thing’.

 Four in five CEOs think the production technologies their companies use will change in the next five years (this rises to 90% of CEOs in Asia Pacific companies).
 And three quarters cite investing in new technologies as the most important strategy for managing disruptions in general.